Best budget gaming PC: A cheap custom PC for 1080p gaming

 Closing Thoughts

-Building the best budget gaming PC is a bit more of a challenge compared to a high-end machine, simply because price-to-performance is highly important.
+Building the best budget gaming PC is a bit more of a challenge compared to a higher-end, simply because price-to-performance is hugely important.
 There’s obviously a lot of speculation surrounding the cost of what a cheap gaming PC should be – mainly because everyone values their cash differently but we have done our best to build what we think a cheap gaming PC is.
-My opinion is to always aim a little higher, ideally around $1000 but not everyone can afford such luxuries.
+Our opinion is to always aim a little higher, ideally around $1000 but not everyone can afford such luxuries.